Ahmedabad Metro: Phase 1

-Phase-2
+Phase 2

-The Government of Gujarat approved the Phase-2 in October 2017 and revised it in October 2018.
-In February 2019, the Union cabinet approved the Phase-2 worth cost of ₹5384.17 crore.
-The Corridor-1 (Yellow Line) from Motera in Ahmedabad to Mahatma Mandir in Gandhinagar (23.838 km) with a branching Corridor-2 (Violet Line) from Gujarat National Law University (GNLU) linking Pandit Deendayal Energy University (PDEU) and GIFT City (5.416 km) was finalised.
-The Phase-2 included total 28.26 km-long elevated corridor with 22 stations.
+The Government of Gujarat approved Phase 2 in October 2017 and revised it in October 2018.
+In February 2019, the Union cabinet approved a cost of ₹5384.17 crore for Phase 2.
+Corridor 1 (Yellow Line) from Motera in Ahmedabad to Mahatma Mandir in Gandhinagar (23.838 km) with a branching Corridor 2 (Violet Line) from Gujarat National Law University (GNLU) linking Pandit Deendayal Energy University (PDEU) and GIFT City (5.416 km) was finalised.
+Phase 2 included a 28.26 km long elevated corridor with 22 stations.

-The tendering for the Phase-2 began in January 2020.
-On 18 January 2021, the foundation stone of the Phase-2 was laid by Prime Minister Modi.
+The tendering for Phase 2 began in January 2020.
+On 18 January 2021, the foundation stone of Phase 2 was laid by Prime Minister Modi.

-In February 2023, Titagarh Rail Systems won a contract worth ₹350 crore for providing rolling stock for the Phase-2.
+In February 2023, Titagarh Rail Systems won a contract worth ₹350 crore for providing rolling stock for Phase 2.

-The trial run of Phase-2 started in February 2024 between GNLU and Dholakuva Circle stations.
+The trial run of Phase 2 started in February 2024 between GNLU and Dholakuva Circle stations.
 The Yellow Line connecting Sector-1 station of Gandhinagar with the Red Line and the branch Violet Line along with eight stations were inaugurated on 16 September 2024 by Prime Minister Modi.
-Seven new stations on Yellow Line were opened to public on 27 April 2025.
-Juna Koba and Koba Gaam stations on Yellow Line were opened on 28 September 2025.
+Seven new stations on the Yellow Line were opened to the public on 27 April 2025.
+Juna Koba and Koba Gaam stations on the Yellow Line were opened on 28 September 2025.
+The final 5.36-kilometre corridor of the Yellow Line, from Sachivalaya (Secretariat) to Mahatma Mandir, was inaugurated on 11 January 2026 by Prime Minister Modi.

+Under Phase 2A, GMRC planned to link the metro system to Sardar Vallabhbhai Patel International Airport in Ahmedabad at a cost of ₹1800 crore.
+The Union Cabinet approved the plan in June 2026.
+The estimated cost of Phase 2A was ₹2169.04 crore.
+The 6.032 km Airport Line corridor will branches off from Yellow Line with Koteshwar Road station as an interchange.
+The corridor will be elevated from Koteshwar Road to the Taj Hotel Circle, and from there to the airport it will be underground.
+It will have 5 metro stations including an underground station at the airport.
+The approved stations are Ashram Road, Koteshwar Prachin Mandir, Sabarmati River, Sardar Nagar and Airport.

+In April 2026, under Phase 2B, the GMRC invited the bids for extension of the Violet Line from GIFT City to Shahpur Circle with a 3.33 km elevated corridor and 3 stations, at a cost of ₹290.33 crore.
+The approved stations are GIFT City House, Gujarat Biotechnology University and Shahpur.